Crafters Insurance

 Business interruption cover

 If you have premises that could suffer loss or damage due to fire, flood, storm and other specific insurance perils, such as burst pipes, this could cause your trading to be disrupted until the premises are repaired.
-Our business interruption insurance can help you protect your fixed expenses and the loss of gross profit suffered whilst you are unable to trade normally.
+Business interruption insurance provides cover for loss of income when you’re unable to trade normally due to an unexpected event – enabling you to meet your financial responsibilities.

-When you need to make a claim, we'll guide you through the process and get your claim settled as quickly as possible.
+When you need to make a claim, Markel Direct will guide you through the process and get your claim settled as quickly as possible.

 • Find your insurance documents and make sure you have all your information at hand, including your policy number.